L'Homme truqué (The Doctored Man): Adaptations

 The novel was adapted for the first time for radio in 1981 by Marguerite Cassan.
 Directed by Claude Roland-Manuel as a radio drama in five episodes, the recording was broadcast on France Culture on November 16, 1981.

-In 2013, Serge Lehman realized, with the cartoonist Gess, a free adaptation of this story in a comic book of the same name.
+In 2013, Serge Lehman made - together with the cartoonist Gess - a free adaptation of this story in a comic book of the same name.
 This work is integrated into the universe of La Brigade chimérique, a comic book series published by both authors between 2009 and 2010, which explores the disappearance of supermen in the aftermath of World War II.
-Thus, the story of this "rigged man" is revisited and made more optimistic than the original, as it is explained that Maurice Renard lied to protect the existence of the real Jean Lebris.
+Thus, the story of this "doctored man" is revisited and made more optimistic than the original, as it is explained that Maurice Renard lied to protect the existence of the real Jean Lebris.
 Transposed into a superheroic context, Lebris appears alongside his creator Maurice Renard - who is presented as his official biographer - and many other fictional heroes of early 20th century popular literature.
 In 2022, Serge Lehman reuses the character of Jean Lebris for new adventures.
 He tells how he took refuge in the United States on the eve of the Second World War and started a career as a superhero - one of his adventures was even illustrated by Jack Kirby -, before returning to France in 2021 to join the new Chimeric Brigade.